zzZIMAWAKE/prime-multiplication/README.md

 Coding challenge - create a multiplication table of prime numbers

-By default this uses the sieve of Eratothenes algorithm to find prime numbers You can set it to use a brute force approach but adding --brute-force when running the script
+By default this uses the sieve of Eratothenes algorithm to find prime numbers you can set it to use a brute force approach by adding --brute-force when running the script

 #To run:
-To run simply navigate to your prime-multiplication/lib folder and type: ruby initialize.rb [--count <number of primes>]
+To run simply navigate to your prime-multiplication/lib folder and run: ruby initialize.rb [--count 1-*]

 [] - is optional

 #To run tests:
-Navigate to prime-multiplication/test and type: ruby unit-tests.rb
+Navigate to prime-multiplication/test and run: ruby unit-tests.rb

 #To output when count is >15